Do you know the saying: ‘Think globally, code locally’? That’s the secret to remote teams if you work with ones.

 - Do regular casual face time or video conferencing.

-- Organise regular development workshops to share knowledge and technical best practices (code reviews).
+- Organise regular development workshops to share knowledge and best practice.

 - Define the definition of done.
 What do you expect to be delivered and how?